-- Amortization (except as noted below).
+Amortization.
 See the Instructions for Form 4562 for more information.
-Complete and attach Form 4562 if the partnership is claiming amortization of costs that began during the tax year. - Insurance premiums. - Legal and professional fees. - Supplies used and consumed in the business. - Utilities. - Certain business start-up expenditures and organizational expenditures that the partnership has elected to amortize or deduct.
+Complete and attach Form 4562 if the partnership is claiming amortization of costs that began during the tax year.

+- Insurance premiums. •

+- Legal and professional fees.

+- Supplies used and consumed in the business.

+- Utilities.

+Certain business start-up expenditures and organizational expenditures the partnership elects to amortize or deduct.
 See Limitations on Deductions beginning on page 16 for more details.